Scenario Planning

 Q1 2026 saw AI venture funding concentrate to a degree that has no recent precedent in software.
 OpenAI, Anthropic, and xAI accounted for roughly 67.3% of all AI venture funding across more than 1,500 deals.
 OpenAI’s $122 billion round at an $852 billion valuation consumed a non-trivial share of global venture capacity.
 Microsoft, Meta, Amazon, and Alphabet collectively guided investors toward ~$700 billion of capex in 2026.
 Three foundation-model labs sit on top of a stack the rest of the industry rents from.

-Concentration this extreme is usually argued as safety — the giants won’t fail.
+Concentration this extreme is usually argued as safety: the giants won’t fail.
 The Anthropic-Pentagon situation (covered in Section 4) is the case to study before agreeing.
 A single sovereign decision in February 2026 severed access to a major AI vendor for the entire US federal government, mid-contract, with little notice.
 The technology kept working.
 The vendor didn’t fail.
 The buyer simply couldn’t buy.
+June 12 then supplied the general case: one directive, and every user of a model lost it at once (Current 4).
 That is a vendor-concentration failure mode the dot-com analogy didn’t have.
 Stress-testing your AI strategy against vendor severance is now first-class planning work, not paranoia.

 There are important differences from the dot-com era.
 Today’s leading AI investors are massively profitable companies spending from earnings, not startups burning venture capital.
 Nasdaq forward price-to-earnings ratios are approximately 26 times versus 60 times at the dot-com peak.
-Enterprise adoption is far more advanced: 87% of large enterprises have implemented AI in some form.
-But the core structural risk — investment dramatically outpacing revenue realization — is identical.
+Enterprise adoption is far more advanced: the large majority of big enterprises have implemented AI in some form, even if mostly in pilots.
+But the core structural risk, investment dramatically outpacing revenue realization, is identical.
 And new risks have emerged: AI-related corporate debt has ballooned to $1.2 trillion (JPMorgan), GPU rental prices have already fallen roughly 70% from peak, and the real useful life of GPU infrastructure may be 2–3 years rather than the 5–6 years used for accounting depreciation.

-The question for your planning is not whether AI is valuable.
-It is.
-The question is whether your specific vendors, tools, and providers are the Amazon or the Pets.com of this cycle.
+AI is valuable; that part is settled.
+The planning question is whether your specific vendors, tools, and providers are the Amazon or the Pets.com of this cycle.

 - OpenAI or Anthropic IPO valuations correct significantly (>30%) within 6 months of listing